el3um4s/strani-anelli-blog/_posts/2022/2022-10-15-how-to-show-notifications-in-web-application/2022-10-15-how-to-show-notifications-in-web-application.md

 <script src="https://gist.github.com/el3um4s/07a41311e7ba58dd9668b519d5a3e0c2.js"></script>

-Well, I'd say that's all for now.
+Well, that's all for now.
 If you want to see the full code, you can find it on [GitHub](https://github.com/el3um4s/docrypt).
-The application is available on [docrypt.org](https://docrypt.org/)..
+The application is available on [docrypt.org](https://docrypt.org/).